Laser Sailing Tips: How to Steer in Waves

 From here, you stay in contact with the water more instead of flying off that ramp, maintaining a long waterline.
 This steer down should increase your little bit of weather helm somewhat and want to bring you back up - and almost as soon as you’ve pulled, it’s time to push back.
 We aim to have the tiller at the centerline or crossing centerline when your bow splashes down at the bottom of the wave.
 This is crucial.
 If you keep pulling, you’ll have a big stall there and go sideways quick, not to mention, you’ll often get so low in the groove that you’ll become overpowered.

-Note in this sequence, the time between these two shots is less than 1/4 second.
+Note in this sequence, the time between these two shots is less than a 1/4 second.
 You can see the bow splash in the second image and the tiller has just barely crossed center.

 At that point, you’ve reset your angle to optimum for power and pointing, and you’re on your way back up the next wave or into a flat spot.
 Usually, if your tiller is already centerline at the splash, you won’t need to head up as much as you’ve born away, it’s just a little, you don’t really steer way upwind up the back of the wave, because that bit of weather helm already brought you on an angle.
 Then you’re at the top …so repeat… or you’re in a flat spot and you can keep it straight.
 This is just a starting point, give it a try and see how it feels.
 Watch the tiller and rudder motions of some champions and try to replicate that.
 Get a friend to video you and watch yourself.
 Or try and make it to ISA for one of our speed week or custom camps and we’ll help get your steering and other key skills on lock with technical briefings, personalized on-water coaching, and a video review.
 Our next article in the series will discuss boat balance and sail setup for wavy conditions.